Alerts created in the Operations Management Suite portal can extend into Azure

 Posted on 13 April 2018

-Customers who use the Microsoft Operations Management Suite portal (OMS portal) can now manage log query-based alerts for Azure Log Analytics in the OMS portal and in the Azure portal.
-From 14 May 2018, Microsoft will automatically extend alerts created in the OMS portal into Azure alerts.
-Monitoring won’t be affected, and there’s no downtime.
+Customers who use the Microsoft Operations Management Suite portal (OMS portal) can now manage log query–based alerts for Azure Log Analytics in the OMS portal and in the Azure portal.
+Beginning 14th May 2018, Microsoft will automatically extend alerts created in the OMS portal into Azure alerts.
+Monitoring will not be affected and there is no downtime.

-You don’t have to change your alert definition, query or configuration.
-The only change involved is that in Azure, actions such as email notifications, webhook calls, running an automation runbook or connecting to an ITSM tool are done via an action group.
+You don't have to change your alert definition, query, or configuration.
+The only change involved is that in Azure, actions like email notifications, webhook calls, running an automation runbook or connecting to an ITSM tool are done via an action group.

-Alerts that you created in the OMS portal will automatically extend to Azure from 14 May 2018.
+Alerts that you created in the OMS portal will automatically extend to Azure beginning 14th May 2018.
 After this update, alerts will continue to be listed in the OMS portal.
-However, for all management actions, you will be transparently taken to Azure alerts.
+But, for all management actions, you will be transparently taken to Azure alerts.

-If you access alerts programmatically by using the Log Analytics Alert REST API, you’ll need to use action groups instead of actions in your API calls, Azure Resource Manager templates and PowerShell commands.
+If you access alerts programmatically by using the Log Analytics Alert REST API, you will need to use action groups instead of actions in your API calls, Azure Resource Manager templates and PowerShell commands.

 The alerts experience in Azure has a fresh look and updated functionality.
 The new alerts experience gives you a unified authoring experience for metric, activity and log alert rules.
 You can manage, enumerate and view all your alert types, not only Log Analytics alerts.
 With action groups, you can have more than one action for each alert, including SMS, voice call, automation runbook, webhook, ITSM connector and more.